SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's a good way to keep you on your feet and make you better prepared for tourney time crunches.

 #### Pop debates
 The way the Debsoc conducted recruitments for my batch in Jan 2022 was by enticing us with pop culture referencing motions.
-With AI, this has gotten even better to do be
+With AI, this has gotten even better to do because you can ask it to give you, "Naruto debate motions", and it actually cooks fun motions.
+The issue with this is that not all of the debaters would have watched Naruto, so they don't share in the fun.
+Such fun motion days are best for when chatter in the Debsoc has progressed to the point where people know each others likes and dislikes,

 ### Online Sessions
 At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years about how they felt about clubs.
 A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
 They wished there were more online activities by clubs.